loopholelabs/architect-talks/Cloud Native Vancouver 2025/README.md

 It also can be used to do live migrations, where stateful apps can be moved between nodes without downtime.
 This makes a lot of things much easier: App state isn't lost when nodes are drained, they can be live migrated off a node before maintenance is done, and binpacking becomes much easier since moving an app to a node with available space can be done without losing app state.

 A few technologies allow for C/R on Linux.
 CRIU is the most popular one; it serializes kernel resources into protocol buffers and restores them by transmuting a virtual process back into the original, which integrates well with OCI runtimes. gVisor virtualizes syscalls like a microkernel, providing more control but with a performance penalty since syscalls run in userspace.
 Firecracker provides VM snapshot/restore with high reliability but requires KVM, limiting it to bare-metal.
-PVM may eventually support non-bare-metal environments.
+PVM may eventually support non-bare-metal/non-nested virtualization environments.

 As an example, we'll demo how Architect implements checkpoint/restore for Kubernetes using this tech.
 Runtime classes allow you to opt in to using checkpoint/restore, while annotations and labels control scaling and migration behavior.
 Scale to zero is triggered by listening for network traffic via XDP and the existing CNI, and migrations are triggered by a pod being deleted and re-created with the same pod template hash.
 Karpenter and cluster autoscalers can then right-size the cluster automatically.
 We'll demo some examples like a Go service, Valkey/Redis, Postgres, and Minecraft servers being migrated during the talk.